earthly/website/blog/_posts/2021-08-12-convert-to-from-json.md

 ## Convert JSON to CSV via the Command Line using JQ

-If you don't want to install `dasel` or if you just love `JQ`  (`brew install jq`) then this solution may work well for you.
+If you don't want to install `dasel` or if you just love `jq`  (`brew install jq`) then this solution may work well for you.
 Before I discovered `dasel` this was the main approach I used:

 ``` bash
 $ cat simple.json| jq -r '(map(keys) | add | unique) as $cols | map(. as $row | $cols | map($row[.])) as $rows | $cols, $rows[] | @csv'